sdatkinson/neural-amp-modeler/docs/source/installation.rst

 .. code-block:: console

-   $ pip uninstall torch torchvision torchaudio
+   $ python -m pip uninstall torch torchvision torchaudio

 and then use the install command above (or check the PyTorch website for the most up-to-date instructions).
 If you notice that this documentation is out of